AI IconToolbarShare ui

 Causes and risk factors of ASPD

-Many factors lead to developing antisocial personality disorder, involving a combination of genetic, biological, and environmental influences.
+Many factors are at play for an individual to develop antisocial personality disorder, involving a combination of genetic, biological, and environmental influences.
 Key risk factors include:

 • Genetic predisposition: A family history of ASPD or other personality disorders increases the risk.